Sitaram R. Arkalgud, Ph.D.

 Erik Jan Marinissen, Scientific Director at imec, Belgium

 Erik Jan Marinissen is Scientific Director at the world-renowned research institute imec in Leuven, Belgium, where he is responsible for research on test and design-for-test, covering topics as diverse as TSV-based 3D-stacked ICs, CMOS technology nodes below 10nm, silicon photonics, and STT-MRAMs.
 In addition, he is a Visiting Researcher at Eindhoven University of Technology in the Netherlands.
 Previously, he worked at NXP Semiconductors and Philips Research Laboratories in Eindhoven, Nijmegen, and Sunnyvale.
 Marinissen holds an MSc degree in Computing Science (1990) and a PDEng degree in Software Technology (1992), both from Eindhoven University of Technology.
 He is (co-)author of 275+ journal and conference papers, co-editor of Wiley´s “Handbook of 3D Integration”, Vol. 4, and (co-) inventor on 18 granted US/EP patent families.
 Additionally, he is the recipient of numerous industry awards, was recently recognized as being the most-cited author of ITC papers over the period 1995-2019, serves on several editorial boards, and has chaired numerous workshops on 3D Test.
 Marinissen is a member of the IEEE’s Test Technology Standardization Committee and served as editor-in-chief of IEEE Std 1500™-2005 on embedded-core test, and as founder/chair (currently vice-chair) of the IEEE Std 1838™-2019 on 3D-SIC test access.
 He is an IEEE Fellow, Golden Core Member of IEEE Computer Society, and serves on the Board of Governors of the IEEE Computer Society (2019-2021).

-Peter Ramm, Department Head, Heterogeneous Systems Integration, Fraunhofer EMFT, Germany
+Peter Ramm, Head of Strategic Projects, Fraunhofer EMFT, Germany

 Herb Reiter, Founder, eda2asic Consulting, USA